 Eversource plans to raze the warehouse it currently sublets to Pet Pantry.
 Ms. Gardell said that CL&P had been leasing 290 Railroad Ave since 1971.

 “Typically we do a metal building, but we know we won’t fit into this neighborhood, so we are proposing a concrete panel building,” Gardell said, adding that rather than the typical chain link fence, Eversource is offering to install a wrought iron type fence.

 “It will be very difficult to climb based on the spacing.
 It’s considered an impasse fence.
 It’s very difficult to climb — you can’t get your toe hold in,” she said, with a note to security.

 “I’m afraid you’re going to have to do a lot better than that on the building,” committee chair Paul Pugliese said.”This is one of a few major east-west roads in Greenwich.”

 “When you’re coming off the highway too,” committee member Tracy Brown said.

 Ms. Shanley said Eversource is in the middle of the municipal consultation process, but to consider the rendering “a blank slate or a blank canvas.”

-“We’re drafting the application for the ct siting council which is the state agency that approves this type of infrastructure.
-We’re setting to file the first week of may.
+“We’re drafting the application for the Connecticut Siting Council, which is the state agency that approves this type of infrastructure.
+We’re setting to file the first week of May.
 Part of the process is a formal municipal consultation process.
 We’re into a 60 day clock where we take input from the town and your committee about what you’d like to see in the building…..
 We have some flexibility, but some restrictions with respect to cost.”